Nuclear renaissance: Public opinion

 In 2005, the International Atomic Energy Agency presented the results of a series of public opinion surveys in the Global Public Opinion on Nuclear Issues report.
 Majorities of respondents in 14 of the 18 countries surveyed believe that the risk of terrorist acts involving radioactive materials at nuclear facilities is high, because of insufficient protection.
 While majorities of citizens generally support the continued use of existing nuclear power reactors, most people do not favour the building of new nuclear plants, and 25% of respondents feel that all nuclear power plants should be closed down.

 Stressing the climate change benefits of nuclear energy positively influences 10% of people to be more supportive of expanding the role of nuclear power in the world, but there is still a general reluctance to support the building of more nuclear power plants.
-After the Fukushima Disaster, Civil Society Institute (CSI) found out that 58 percent of the respondents indicated less support of using nuclear power in the United States.
+In 2011, after the Fukushima Disaster, Civil Society Institute (CSI) found out that 58 percent of the respondents indicated less support of using nuclear power in the United States.
 Two-thirds of the respondents said they would protest the construction of a nuclear reactor within 50 miles of their homes.

-There was little support across the world for building new nuclear reactors, a 2011 poll for the BBC indicates.
+A 2011 BBC poll indicated little support across the world for building new nuclear reactors.
 The global research agency GlobeScan, commissioned by BBC News, polled 23,231 people in 23 countries from July to September 2011, several months after the Fukushima nuclear disaster.
 In countries with existing nuclear programmes, people are significantly more opposed than they were in 2005, with only the UK and US bucking the trend.
 Most believe that boosting energy efficiency and renewable energy can meet their needs.